WICG/attribution-reporting-api/EVENT.md

 Note that this scheme is an instantiation of k-randomized response, see [Differential privacy](#differential-privacy).

-Strawman: we can set `p` such that each source is protected with randomized response that satisfies an epsilon value of 14.
-This would entail:
+`p` is set such that each source is protected with randomized response that satisfies an epsilon value of 14.
+This would entail (for default configured sources):
 * `p = .24%` for `navigation` sources
 * `p = .00025%` for `event` sources

 Note that correcting for this noise addition is straightforward in most cases, please see <TODO link to de-biasing advice/code snippet here>.
-Reports will be updated to include `p` so that noise correction can work correctly in the event that `p` changes over time, or if different browsers apply different
+Reports will be updated to include `p` so that noise correction can work correctly for configurations that have different values of `p`, or if different browsers apply different probabilities:
-probabilities:

 ```jsonc
 {